10 most popular

 The North Shore of Oahu refers to the geographic area between West Oahu’s Ka’ena Point and East Oahu’s Kahuku Point.
-The North Shore is most well-renowned for its larger than life waves during the Winter, breathtaking coastlines, and for attracting surfers from all around the globe.
+The North Shore is well-renowned for its incredibly large waves during the Winter, breathtaking coastlines, and for attracting surfers from all around the globe.
 Famous North Shore surf spots include Waimea Bay, Sunset Beach, and Banzai Pipeline (Ehukai Beach).

-In ancient times, the coastal area of Waikiki in South Oahu once encompassed a larger area, including Manoa and Palolo Valley.
 The name Waikiki, in essence, means “spouting waters,” and refers to the freshwater rivers that once flowed towards the ocean.
-During the 1450‘s, Waikiki was designated as the very first government center in all of Hawaii.
+In ancient times, the coastal area of Waikiki in South Oahu once encompassed a larger area, including Manoa and Palolo Valleys.
+During the 1450s, Waikiki was designated as the first government center in all of Hawaii.

-The Na Pali Coastline on Kauai is without a doubt one of the most beautiful places on earth.
-This coastal region isn’t just one of the best places to visit in Hawaii, but it is also super rich in Hawaiian cultural history.
-This area was home to Hawaiian Ali’i (royalty) and known for its lavishly flowing waterfalls and freshwater rivers, an abundance of Hawaiian flora and fauna, and an excess supply of natural food sources from valley to sea; taro, sweet potatoes, breadfruit, fresh fish and more.
-Since the Na Pali Coastline is only reached by foot or ocean vessel, it has remained somewhat isolated.
+The Na Pali Coastline on Kauai is, without a doubt, one of the most beautiful places on earth.
+This coastal region isn’t just one of the best places to see in Hawaii, but it is also super rich in Hawaiian cultural history.
+This area was home to Hawaiian Ali’i (royalty) and is known for its exuberantly flowing waterfalls and freshwater rivers, an abundance of Hawaiian flora and fauna, and an excess supply of natural food sources from the valley to the sea: taro, sweet potatoes, breadfruit, fresh fish and more.
+Since the Na Pali Coastline can only be reached by foot or ocean vessel, it has remained somewhat isolated.

 Visit the magical Island of Maui, and feel the power of the 10,023-ft dormant Mt.
 Haleakala all around you!
-When on the Valley Isle, visitors must seek out an adventure to Haleakala for a sunrise or a sunset, guided activities, hiking and camping trips.
-When visiting Haleakala for sunrise or sunset, plan for at least a 1 1/2 hour drive from Central Maui (Kahului) to the summit.
+While on the Valley Isle, visitors absolutely must plan an adventure to Haleakala for a sunrise or a sunset, guided activities, hiking, and camping.
+When visiting Haleakala for sunrise or sunset, plan for at least a 1-1/2 hour drive from Central Maui (Kahului) to the summit.

-Established in 1980, the Kalaupapa National Historical Park pays homage to the Kalaupapa and Kalawao Settlements, the late Saint Damien and all helpers, and the residents that have suffered from Hansen’s Disease (Leprosy).
-Kalaupapa in Moloka’i is a remote destination that embodies a spirituality full of natural Hawaiian beauty and serves as a symbol of contemplation for those who suffered from diseases that were brought to the Hawaiian people that did not have immunities to Western illnesses.
-Since 1866, Kalaupapa housed more than 8,000 people that died from Hansen’s Disease.
+Established in 1980, the Kalaupapa National Historical Park pays homage to the Kalaupapa and Kalawao Settlements, the late Saint Damien and all of his helpers, and the residents that have suffered from Hansen’s Disease (Leprosy).
+Kalaupapa in Moloka’i is a remote destination that embodies a spirituality full of natural Hawaiian beauty and serves as a symbol of commemoration for those who suffered from diseases brought to the Hawaiian people who did not have immunities to Western illnesses.
+Since 1866, Kalaupapa housed more than 8,000 people who died from Hansen’s Disease.

-Experience ‘Old Hawai’i’ while venturing to the Big Island’s powerful volcanic landscape, witnessing its ecological dominance firsthand.
+Experience “Old Hawai’i” while venturing to the landscape created by the Big Island’s powerful volcano and witness her ecological dominance firsthand.
 Since 1916, the Big Island’s Hawai’i Volcanoes National Park has been the place to go for those who’d like to learn more about how the Hawaiian Islands were formed through a fascinating and eruptive timeline of events.
-Without a doubt, this is one of the most sought after places to go in all the Hawaiian Islands.
+Without a doubt, this is one of the most sought after places to visit in Hawaii.